appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Display-data-from-kafka.md

-3. Navigate to the Connector section and open the connector settings.
+3. Navigate to the Connector section and open the Connector for the topic from which you want to stream data.

 4. Inside the Connector settings, find the API Key, Kafka API Secret, and Topic Name.